 90 minutes of time, 45 minutes of material

-, speaking to panel-discussion and conference audiences is commonplace.
+For Nancy Padberg, vice president of client relations for BIG YAM, speaking to panel-discussion and conference audiences is commonplace.
 But getting called on short notice to deliver a 90-minute keynote presentation sent Padberg into overdrive researching her audience, writing her speech, practicing and booking a red-eye flight across three time zones.